bokeh/bokeh/docs/bokeh/source/docs/user_guide/interaction/js_callbacks.rst

 ~~~~~~~~~~~~~~~~~~

 Use the :class:`~bokeh.models.SetValue` model to dynamically set specific
 properties of an object when an event occurs in the browser.
-With this model,
-you can

 The ``SetValue`` model has the following properties: